 Enticing tales, handed down through generations of Adavale residents, tell of “Australia’s toughest pub, the old Dog and Vomit”.

-The story of how the Dog and Vomit gained its name has been taken to the grave by those who knew, like Adavale old timer, Pat Ryan.
+The stories of how The Dog and Vomit gained its name have been taken to the grave by those who knew, like Adavale old-timer, Pat Ryan.

 There was nothing that gave him more pleasure than to recall the early days of Adavale.
 There were once four hotels, he said, one of which was owned by a Mrs Cronin, who became an outback legend after donating £2500 to striking shearers in 1891.

 Pat, in his reminiscences, recalled the Great Western, a pub pulled apart to be made into a dance hall at Quilpie, and the Imperial, which burnt to the ground in 1931.
 But his most enticing revelation was of a pub called The Dog and Vomit.

 Except for Pat revealing that it was condemned under the licensing act, and later demolished, little is known about The Dog and Vomit.
 When prompted, Pat would comment no further on the pub, except to repress a smile.

 The riddle of who ran the pub, and how it got its unattractive name though, have yet to be solved.

 When Patrick Kelly relicensed the Blackwater Hotel in 1896 it was described as having two sitting rooms, six bedrooms, and one bar room.
 There was also a four-stall stable in the pub yard.
 Kelly had previously held the license for the Imperial Hotel in Adavale between 1890 to 1896 before successfully re-opening the Blackwater Hotel.

 Kelly transferred the license to John Regan in 1901.
 By 1905, Edward ‘Ted ‘ Donohue became licensee of the Blackwater Hotel.
 He would be officially its last publican.